EXPLAINER: How fake electors tried to throw result to Trump - NewsBreak

 EXPLAINER: How fake electors tried to throw result to Trump

-WASHINGTON — (AP) — State attorneys general and the House committee investigating the Jan.
-6 attack on the Capitol are digging deeper into the role that fake slates of electors played in Donald Trump's desperate effort to cling to power after his defeat in the 2020 presidential election.
+WASHINGTON (AP) — and the on the Capitol are digging deeper into the role that fake slates of electors played in Donald Trump’s desperate effort to cling to power after his defeat in the 2020 presidential election.

 Electors in seven battleground states signed certificates falsely stating that Trump, not Democrat Joe Biden, had won their states.
 They mailed those certificates to the National Archives and Congress, where they were ignored.

-Now those certificates are getting a second look from lawmakers as they conduct an expansive review of the riot on Jan.
+Now those certificates are as they conduct an expansive review of the riot on Jan.
 6, 2021, and the events preceding it.
 More than a dozen people have been subpoenaed so far.

 A look at who the electors are, how the scheme unfolded and why lawmakers are investigating now: